David Clarke (journalist)

 David William Clarke (born 1967) is an investigative journalist, reader and lecturer at Sheffield Hallam University, England.
 He has a lifelong interest in folklore, Fortean phenomena and extraordinary personal experiences.
-He is frequently consulted by the national and international media on contemporary legend and UFOs and acted as curator for The National Archives UFO project from 2008–13.
+He is frequently consulted by the national and international media on contemporary legend and UFOs and acted as curator for The National Archives UFO project from 2008 to 2013.

 Education

 Clarke graduated with a BA (Hons) from the University of Sheffield in 1990 in Archaeology, Prehistory and Medieval History.
-He has a PhD in English Cultural Tradition and Folklore from the University of Sheffield.
+In 1998, He received a PhD in English Cultural Tradition and Folklore from the University of Sheffield.
 He obtained the National Certificate qualification in Newspaper Journalism from the National Council for the Training of Journalists (NCTJ) in 1992 and is a member of the Association of Journalism Educators (AJE) and a fellow of the Higher Education Academy (FHEA).

 Career

 From 1991 Clarke worked as a news reporter and news editor for the Rotherham Advertiser, Sheffield Star and Yorkshire Post.
-From 2000–2004 he worked as a Press Officer in the civil service.
+From 2000 to 2004 he worked as a Press Officer in the civil service.
 In 2005 he joined the Department of Media, Arts and Communication at Sheffield Hallam University, becoming course leader for Journalism in 2010 and Reader/Principal Lecturer in 2015.

+In 2020 he was promoted to Associate Professor, He continues his research role in the Sheffield Creative Industries Institute (SCII) at Sheffield Hallam University.

-He teaches Media Law and Regulation on the University's undergraduate and postgraduate journalism courses.
+He teaches Media Law and Regulation on the university's undergraduate and postgraduate journalism courses.
 He also contributes to modules on the history of journalism, investigative reporting and court reporting and supervises PhD students.

-Research and publications
+Academic Research

-His research is focused upon his joint interests in folklore and journalism.
-In 2018 he launched the Centre for Contemporary Legend research (CCL) at Sheffield Hallam University.
+Clarke's research is focused upon his joint interests in folklore and journalism.

+In 2018 Clarke, alongside his colleagues Dr Diane Rodgers and Andrew Robinson, launched the Centre for Contemporary Legend research (CCL) at Sheffield Hallam University.

+In 2024 the UKRI Arts & Humanities Research Council awarded Clarke 'Catalyst' funding for a 2-year project that will create a National Folklore Survey for England.
+Clarke leads the project alongside a team of academic folklorists including Dr Diane A. Rodgers (SHU); Professor Owen Davies and Dr Ceri Houlbrook (University of Hertfordshire); and US sociology professor Christopher Bader, of Chapman University.
+The survey updates the last national folklore survey for England that was launched in 1964 at Sheffield University's Centre for English Cultural Tradition and Language (CECTAL), where Clarke completed his PhD.
+The launch of the project was announced by The Observer newspaper on 20 October 2024.